saberamini/MapReduceTutorial/README.md

 Now run the job

-> hadoop jar WordCount.jar WordCount /input/... /output
+> hadoop jar WordCount.jar WordCount /input /output

+Look at the log of the output to make sure there is no errors.

+Now take a look at what you have got.

+> hadoop hdfs -cat /output/part-r-00000